SMB92/F4-SpawnEngine/README.md

 ## NEWS

+### Another major milestone reached, SpawnEngine updated to version 0.14.01.

+[01/07/2018] Intended to be the final update before the next Alpha release (which is looking to be public), this updates brings significant amounts of new terminal Menus, completes the code for the included Random Events (Seven Days to Die, Ghoul Apocalypse and Random Roaches), a few more bug fixes and a few more minor features added here and there for better effect.
+Now I have started dropping and configuring SpawnPoints across Commonwealth Region 1, and as soon as that is done we'll have our first REAL taste of what this mod will deliver!

 ### Patch 0.13.02 to fix fast travel pop in issues.

 [19/06/2018] Thanks to alpha testers (namely KKTheBeast) for pointing out that spawns were popping in on fast travel as no distance checks were in place in exterior cells (as I do not fast travel personally, I completely overlooked that fact).
 Added distance check and new Property to define safe distance on a per SP basis.